DLeirer/machinelearningbootcamp/README.md

 ### Install additional required packages with conda

-Once more in your terminal run:
+Again, go to your terminal and execute

 ```bash
 (sudo) conda install opencv
 ```

-If the opencv/cv2 library does not load and gives you an error while in the previous step, you may want to try this newer version:
+If the opencv/cv2 library does not load or the previous step gives you an error, you may want to try this newer version:

 ```bash
 (sudo) conda install -c https://conda.binstar.org/menpo opencv